contributte/datagrid/.docs/columns.md

 ### Multiple columns sort

 Sorting by multiple columns is disabled by default.
-But can be enaled:
+But can be enabled:

 ```php
 $grid->setMultiSortEnabled($enabled = TRUE); // Pass FALSE to disable